DTHenare/EGPG_Pipeline/project_docs/README.md

 # Parameter file information
-EGPG uses information stored in the parameters file to choose the specific values that will be used for different processing steps.
+EGPG uses information stored in the Parameters.mat file to choose the specific values that will be used for different processing steps.
-For example filter values and epoching lengths a dictated by values stored in the Parameters file.
+For example filter values and epoching lengths are dictated by values stored in the Parameters.mat file.
-This document provides specific information about what each variable in the Parameters file represents.
+This document provides specific information about what each variable in the Parameters.mat file represents.

-The Parameters.m file contains a single variable called PARAMETERS which is a struct.
+The Parameters.mat file contains a single variable called PARAMETERS which is a struct.
 This struct holds all relevant variables.

 # Variables
 **runICA** - This variable should be either a 0 or a 1 and tells the pipeline whether it should run ICA and apply automated methods for detecting and removing artifact components.